Establishing your firm with CTA:

 Architectural and Engineering Services

 The selection of licensed architects, engineers, and surveyors for award of contracts is made through a qualification-based method of competitive negotiations.
-Solicitations of "Letters of Interest and Qualifications" are published in the Chicago Sun-Times and state a brief scope of work and the filing deadline for responses.
+Solicitations of "Letters of Interest and Qualifications" are posted on the CTA's website and are published in the Chicago Sun-Times and state a brief scope of work and the filing deadline for responses.